Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Linking_channel.md

 **Expected**

 The channel should get linked and a toast message should be visible in the RHS of MS Teams sync plugin for successfull connection with updation in the list of linked channels.
-After step 2, the `Link a channel` modal should close and the RHS should not update.
+After step 2, the `Link a channel` modal should close and the RHS should persist it's state.